jj-zhu/jj-zhu.github.io/file/phd_berlin_1.md

 ---
 layout: page
-title: Full-time Ph.D. position in Berlin, Germany, at the Weierstrass Institute, on robust optimization and robust machine learning
+title: Full-time Ph.D. position in Berlin, Germany, at the Weierstrass Institute, on data-driven optimization and robust machine learning
 permalink: /phd_1/
 published: true
 ---

-The Weierstrass Institute (WIAS) in Berlin, Germany, is looking for Ph.D. candidates passionate about researching robustness in machine learning and mathematical optimization, on topics related to distributional robustness, adversarial robustness, generalization, robust optimization, robustness in RL and control, interfacing distributional robustness and causality.
+The Weierstrass Institute (WIAS) in Berlin, Germany, is looking for Ph.D. candidates passionate about researching **robustness in machine learning and data-driven optimization**, on topics closely related to distributional robustness, adversarial robustness, generalization, robust optimization, robustness in RL and control, interfacing distributional robustness and causality.
 The starting date is September 2021 and will be negotiated.

 # What we offer
   - Close mentorship: the Ph.D. candidate will receive responsible and careful mentorship.
 We emphasize fostering a healthy mentor-student relationship.
   - [The Weierstrass Institute for Applied Analysis and Stochastics (WIAS), Berlin](https://wias-berlin.de/) is a research institution known for its strength in mathematical optimization, optimal control, dynamical systems, and applied mathematics in general.
 It has hosted flagship conferences in mathematical optimization, such as ICCOPT 2019.
 We also envision collaborations with our partners at top institutions such as the Max Planck Institute for Intelligent Systems, Tübingen.
   - The institute is located in downtown Berlin.
 Berlin is one of the most culture-rich and diverse international cities in the world.
 It offers endless opportunities to enjoy life outside work while being very affordable compared to other major cities.
 Working here does not require the German language (although we offer free German courses).
 Scientifically, Berlin offers a rich landscape with numerous opportunities for research, as well as job prospects in academia and industry.
   - There is no teaching duty envisioned.
-Ph.D. students in Germany enjoy other work benefits such as annual paid vacation days.

 # Qualification

 The ideal candidate background includes mathematical optimization and/or machine learning theory, with a master's degree (or near completion) with related course works.
 Candidates with strong applied or industrial experiences will also be considered.
-Those qualifications are demonstrated by high-quality technical reports or publications in credible venues and/or completed industrial projects and codebases.
+Those qualifications are demonstrated by high-quality technical reports or publications at credible venues and/or completed industrial projects and codebases.

 Examples of the background include (but are not limited to):